TESOL: Teaching English to Speakers of Other Languages

 The practicum in Teaching English to Speakers of Other Languages is designed to accommodate students in the TESOL program who are ESL teachers, mainstream teachers working on getting ESL-endorsed by the state, international students, and adult educators.
 In this course, students acquire practical ESL/EFL teaching experience in the field while applying knowledge gained through coursework and research.
 The course is aligned with the TESOL standards.
 Prerequisite: Matriculated students who have completed 24 credit hours of program course work.
 Cr 3.

-EDU 626 The Writing Process
+EDU 626 Writing Development and Instruction

 EDU 633 Special Applications in Literacy

 Independent study opportunities to apply course experiences in field-based situations are encouraged.
 Considerable latitude is possible in pursuing options of professional interest with approval of an advisor.
 Examples of activities include: writing project (meeting standards of professional journals), intensive clinical experiences, educational consultation and research.
 Independent options must be approved in writing by the program coordinator.
 Cr 1-6.